Armaldio/electron-bottom-most/README.md

 Electron indeed have a top-most property but do not have a bottom-most one.

 This native module is a wrapper around [SetWindowPosition](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633545(v=vs.85).aspx) Win32 API function.

-I'm open to any contribution about other OS.

 ## Installation